wagtail/wagtail-live/docs/development.md

 This script will:

 1. Verify that no git tag exists for the current version number.
-2. Builds wheels and source distributions.
+2. Build wheel and source distributions.
 3. Show instructions on how to create a git tag.
 4. Show instructions on how to upload to PyPI.